fabarea/media/Readme.rst

 Basic Metadata Extractor
 ========================

-As a basic metadata extractor, Media will set a title when a file is uploaded or whenever the files get indexed through the Scheduler task.
-The title is basically derived from the file name e.g. ``my_report.pdf`` will results as ``My report``.
-Notice, title will only be "injected" if no title exists for the file of course.
+As a basic metadata extractor service, Media will set a title when a file is uploaded **or** whenever the files get indexed through the Scheduler task.
+The metadata title is basically derived from the file name e.g. ``my_report.pdf`` will results as ``My report``.
+This should help your Editors coping with this metadata and save them some typing.
+Of course, the title will only be set, if no value exists beforehand.

 How to customize the Grid in Media module
 =========================================